Ethics for the Counseling Professions

 - list three ways in which substance use disorders affect individuals and/or society in the US

 - identify one ethics guideline, specific to conflicts which face counselors of clients with Substance Use Disorders, that can safeguard client recovery efforts

 Terms and Conditions of the Ethical Dilemmas Research Study: Please click on the link to read about the terms and conditions of the research study of which this course is a part .

 Get access to a 2.25-hour long course.

-The completion of the course will grant you up to 6 CEs (depending on your degree, see information at the top).
+The completion of the course will grant you 2.25 CEs

 Understand and use the insights in your own practice.